ouonline/luacpp/README.md

 }
 ```

-`LuaState::CreateClass()` is used to export user-defined classes to Lua.
+`LuaState::RegisterClass()` is used to export user-defined classes to Lua.
 It requires a string `name` as the class's name in the Lua environment, and adds a default constructor and a destructor for this class.
-If the class is already exported, `LuaState::CreateClass()` throws a `std::runtime_error` exception.
+If the class is already exported, `LuaState::RegisterClass()` throws a `std::runtime_error` exception.

 `LuaClass::Set()` is a template function used to export member functions for this class.